jfly/jfly.github.io/_posts/2014-08-21-dialup-stackmat.md

 8. The completed scorecard is given to a staff member whose sole job is to manually enter all the times into a computer.

-Data entry is a mind numbing, error prone job.
+Data entry is a mind-numbing, error-prone job.
 [C.A.L.
 Cube Timer (CCT)]({% post_url 2014-08-20-cct %}) leveraged the
 stackmat's display port to plug stackmats into computers.
 Why not do the same thing to automate data entry at competitions?

 As a matter of fact, this has been done.
-All the way back in 2012, a group of Polish programmers built a custom piece of hardware to interface with the stackmat and provide live results at a competition.
+Back in 2012, a group of Polish programmers built a custom piece of hardware to interface with the stackmat and provide live results at a competition.
 The project is called [opencubeware](https://www.facebook.com/opencubeware).
-Unfortunately, there isn't much information about it on the facebook group, and their website [www.opencubeware.org](http://www.opencubeware.org/) is currently a blank page.
+Unfortunately, there isn't much information about it on the Facebook group, and their website [www.opencubeware.org](http://www.opencubeware.org/) is currently a blank page.

 How do they handle multiple ongoing rounds?
 What device aggregates the results from all the devices?
 What form of wireless do they use to communicate with that box?
 What's security like?
-It looks like they're battery powered, how long do they last on battery?
+It looks like the devices are battery powered, how long do they last on battery?
 How do you program the id cards?
 Most importantly, how much does everything cost?

 Opencubeware is a truly impressive feat of engineering, but I'm convinced it's not the right direction for us to go.
 The devices appear to be wireless, and there's no discussion of security.
 It's also unclear how you handle multiple ongoing rounds with the minimal ui.
 Today, smartphones are ubiquitous and *cheap*.